Why Should I Consider Adopting an ERP System?February 7, 2023

-Working from home could be the new normal for many workers as prominent companies like Spotify, Netflix, Uber, Mondelez, and Barclays are considering permanent shift to remote working practices for a number of reasons, including:
+Working from home could be the new normal for many workers as prominent companies like Spotify, Netflix, Uber, Mondelez, and Barclays are considering a permanent shift to remote working practices for a number of reasons, including:

 Thus, policymakers have shifted business processes to virtual platforms with the help of artificial intelligence and digital tools.